 It is the responsibility of employers to set business policies that do not have a discriminatory effect and to ensure that employees have access to the policies.
 The human rights principles contained in the law need to be tailored to individual businesses to inform their policies and procedures.

-Human Rights and Privacy Law Made Easy, with consultant editor Frances Joychild QC, gives you straightforward and practical guidance.
-It covers everything from discrimination and sexual and racial harassment to victimisation, information sharing and the right to privacy.
+Our guide gives you straightforward and practical guidance on privacy law and human rights law in New Zealand.
+It covers everything from discrimination and sexual and racial harassment to bullying, information sharing and the right to privacy.
 Key human rights and privacy legislation is summarised, highlighting the rights and obligations of both employers and employees.

 Available on subscription, the guide provides:

 Access to a selection of best practice tools is included, such as toolkits, guidelines, checklists, templates and document builders.

 A New Zealand jewellery chain received negative publicity when a manager turned a Muslim woman away from a job interview because of her hijab.